 The graph shows the number of business-capable airports.
 A business-capable airport is defined as accommodating business- or corporate-type aircraft with a runway length of 5,000 feet or more.
 Since 2002, three additional airports in Missouri have either extended or constructed runways of 5,000 feet or greater.
 This increase allows additional communities and an increased population greater exposure to business-capable airports.
 Comparison data for 2005 and 2006 is being collected from the states of Washington and Arizona.
 These states have similar population totals as Missouri.
 Washington is similar in geographic area with Arizona being approximately 65 percent larger than Missouri.
-Data is collected annually by monitoring airports' developments and Federal Aviation Administration records.
+Data is collected annually by monitoring airport developments and Federal Aviation Administration records.

-The State Airport System Plan Update and the annual development of MoDOT's Statewide Transportation Improvement Program identify airports that meet the demand criteria and would support the development of a 5,000-foot runway.
+The State Airport System Plan Update and the annual development of MoDOT's Statewide Transportation Improvement Plan identify airports that meet the demand criteria and would support the development of a 5,000-foot runway.
+A new business-capable airport is under construction in Branson West.
 The State Aviation Trust Fund, which is used for maintenance and capital improvement projects at airports, increased from approximately \$3 million in calendar year 2004 to \$6 million in calendar year 2006.
 An airport survey and information campaign conducted by MoDOT, and the Missouri Department of Revenue's review of the trust fund, led to obtaining these additional funds.
+MoDOT is supporting legislation that would increase the annual cap on the State Aviation Trust Fund from \$6 million to \$8.5 million.